daaaaaaavid/NCHU-borrow-court/readme.md

-# This is a small project to borrow court from new NCHU Physical Education Center
+# Borrow court from new NCHU Physical Education Center
 Make sure you have a account in [NCHU Physical Education Center](https://rent.pe.nchu.edu.tw/nchugym/login.php)
 ## Here are some quick instructions to help you set up the environment.
 1. Install all the packages in requirements.txt